berkeley-dsep-infra/jupyterlab-a11y-checker/README.md

 ### GitHub Action Usage

 You can use this tool directly in your GitHub Workflows to check notebooks automatically on every push.
-Here is a sample workflow to check all notebooks in your repository:
+Here is a sample workflow to scan all notebooks in your repository:

 ```yaml
 steps: